apache/spark/docs/streaming-programming-guide.md

 ssc.stop()
 {% endhighlight %}

-# Example - WordCountNetwork.scala
+# Example - NetworkWordCount.scala
-A good example to start off is the spark.streaming.examples.WordCountNetwork.
+A good example to start off is the spark.streaming.examples.NetworkWordCount.
 This example counts the words received from a network server every second.
 Given below is the relevant sections of the source code.
 You can find the full source code in <Spark repo>/streaming/src/main/scala/spark/streaming/examples/WordCountNetwork.scala.

 {% highlight scala %}
 import spark.streaming.{Seconds, StreamingContext}